devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### npmInstall
 #### parameter
 1. Path to the project where the dependencies from the package.json file are to be installed.
-2. Json-object: Name of a package, global or local installation, or array of npm arguments
+2. JSON-object: Name of a package, global or local installation, or array of npm arguments
 * (Optional) name of a package {"name": string }
 * (Optional) global or local installation.
 Default is local, therefore false {"global" : boolean }
-* (Optional) array of npm arguments as json-object {"args": string[]}
+* (Optional) array of npm arguments {"args": string[]}
 #### example
 npmInstall("jump-the-queue/angular", {"name": "@angular/cli", "global": true, "args": ["--save-dev"]}) will run 'npm install -g --save-dev @angular/cli' in the directory 'jump-the-queue/angular'.